-Qmulum synchronisation concerns itself with synchronising three representations of files:
+Qmulum synchronisation process concerns itself with synchronising three representations of files:

 The device keeps track of its files and the server files it is aware of.
-The server also keeps track of the files that have been synced to a particular client.
 Each client (e.g. each device) has a client ID.
 The server tracks the sync status against each client of each file.

 The App performs synchronisation in the following stages, in order: